 The association between board diversity and effectiveness has long aroused the interest of academic researchers.
-Bernile et al. (2018) argue that board diversity is vital as it reduces stock volatility, results in the adoption of stable corporate policies and increases investment in R&D. BoD diversity has also been found to promote transparency in the corporate information environment (Upadhyay & Zeng, 2014), which indirectly increases firm value (Carter et al., 2003) via enhanced social and ethical compliance (Isidro & Sobral, 2015), and increases stock-price informativeness (Gul et al., 2011).
+Bernile et al. (2018) argue that board diversity is vital as it reduces stock volatility, results in the adoption of stable corporate policies, and increases investment in R&D. BoD diversity has also been found to promote transparency in the corporate information environment (Upadhyay and Zeng 2014), which indirectly increases firm value (Carter et al. 2003) via enhanced social and ethical compliance (Isidro and Sobral 2015), and increases stock-price informativeness (Gul et al. 2011).
 Anderson et al. (2011) find evidence of improvement in firm performance with BoD diversity.
-Other studies arguing in favour of diversified boards include Wahid, 2019; García et al., 2017; Post and Byron, 2015; Adegbite, 2015; and Chijoke-Mgbame et al., 2020.
+Other studies arguing in favour of diversified boards include Wahid 2019; García et al. 2017; Post and Byron 2015; Adegbite 2015; and Chijoke-Mgbame et al. 2020.
 However, the evidence is inconclusive, as Harjoto et al. (2018) do not find any association between board performance and board diversity.
 Similarly, Adams and Ferreira (2009) argue that gender diversity on the BoD may lead to a decrease in shareholder value when gender-based quotas are enforced by well-governed BoDs, which may result in over-monitoring.
+Drawing upon economic (such as behavioural theory and agency theory) and social theories (such as ethical and psychological theories), Zalata (2019) find that female directors in monitoring roles mitigate/lower opportunistic behaviour (earning management) by the management.
+Abbasi et al. (2020) claim that female directors and female financial experts on the audit committee are associated with superior audit quality.
+Presence of female directors' and of female financial experts on the audit committee has also been reported to be associated with lower internal control weakness (Oradi & E-Vahdati, 2021).
+In similar vein, Zalata et al. (2022) find evidence of high earnings quality in firms with high proportion of female directors and more so in case of female directors with relevant financial background.
+However, Zalata and Abdelfattah (2021) find that non-executive female directors are positively associated with opportunistic management behaviour exhibited in classification shifting based earnings management.